-The bike was picked up from a local re-seller of used and wrecked bikes.
+The bike was picked up from a local re-seller of used and wrecked bikes in Melbourne, Australia.
 It was involved in a minor crash that buckled the front forks and caused some cosmetic damage to the 1980’s style fairings that were originally fitted.
 That was all perfect for us.
 We didn’t need the front end, and the cosmetic fairings (if you can even call them that) were coming off anyway.

 The engine and all electronics were in great condition and she hummed along gracefully, as most K-series bikes do.
 These engines can pack quite a punch and are renowned for their reliability.
 Ask any K series purist and they’ll tell you all about it.
 But this build was anything but pure.
 Extensive modification work over 60+ days went into almost every aspect of the bike.
 This includes a CBR 929 front end, custom in-house pie-cut intake manifold, custom pie-cut exhaust and silencer, an Estoril Blue paint job, Acewell speedo integration and much more!

 The bike now comes in at 197.8 Kg with 51/49 Split in weight distribution between the front and rear.
 The CBR929RR front-end was designed for a bike of 194kg making the forks almost perfect.
 The bike’s original specification indicates a wet weight of 236kg.
 In short. it dropped a total of 38.2kg.